HiPhish/Game-Source-Documentation/Age of Wonders/Addendum.rst

 ==============================================  ============================
 Action Towards Race                             Race Realtion Point Modifier
 ==============================================  ============================
-Raze city of race                                            -30 Loot city of race                                            -30 Migrate from race                                            -15 Migrate to race                                              +10 Upgrade city of race                                         +5 Upgrade walls of race's city                                 +5 Cancel looting of race's city                                +20 New game turn (until default relation reached)             +1 or -1
+Raze city of race                                           \- 30
+Loot city of race                                           \- 30
+Migrate from race                                           \- 15
+Migrate to race                                             \+ 10
+Upgrade city of race                                        \+  5
+Upgrade walls of race's city                                \+  5 Cancel looting of race's city                               \+ 20 New game turn (until default relation reached)            \+ 1 or - 1
 ==============================================  ============================

+..
+Comment: The slash in front of the plus and minus signs is to escape them, otherwise they will be interpreted as bullets for an unnumbered list.

 ==============================  ============================
 Diplomatic Action Towards Race  Race Realtion Point Modifier
 ==============================  ============================
-Making Alliance                            +20
+Making Alliance                            \+ 20
-Breaking Alliance                          +20
+Breaking Alliance                          \+ 20
-Making Peace                               +20
+Making Peace                               \+ 20
-Breaking Peace/Declaring War               +20
+Breaking Peace/Declaring War               \+ 20
 ==============================  ============================

 Diplomatic actions can affects your race relationship with races not directly